 As part of Zea Mays Printmaking’s participation in Extraction: Art on the Edge of the Abyss, we are inviting any artist interested in collaborating with us to join in the Canary in the Coal Mine Project.
-Let’s create a visual reminder of the birds we will lose if we don’t take action now.
-Help raise a ruckus about their habitat loss due to deforestation.
+Let’s create a visual reminder of the birds we will lose if we don’t take action on the climate crisis now.
+Help raise a ruckus about their habitat loss.
 Get to know a specific bird and show us its uniqueness.
+Speak up with your printmaking!

 How it works: